-Proposals for development within these boundaries will be supported, provided they do not result in the loss of publicly accessible open space and they accord with other provisions of the Plan and the Wycombe Development Plan.
+Proposals for development within these boundaries will be supported, provided they do not result in the loss of an important local open space of public, environmental or ecological value and they accord with other provisions of the Plan and the Wycombe Development Plan.

-Development proposals outside the Settlement Boundaries will be required to conform to the provisions of the Plan and the Wycombe Development Plan in respect of the control of development in the open countryside.
+Development proposals outside the Settlement Boundaries will be required to conform to the provisions of the Plan and the Wycombe Development Plan in respect of the control of development in the open countryside, and where applicable the Green Belt and the Chilterns Area of Outstanding Natural Beauty.

 - 5.10 The parish survey confirmed that residents appreciate the location of the parish within the AONB and greatly value the views and rural nature of the parish and wish the parish to be protected from inappropriate development. - 5.11 This policy defines the Settlement Boundaries of the established villages and settlements within the parish.
 The purpose of defining settlement boundaries is to establish where different types of development should take place and where they should be constrained.
 The policy is intended to operate in parallel with Policy 2 of the Plan, which sets out the principles for development in these defined settlements.
-At present, only Bledlow Ridge (a defined settlement in the Green Belt) and the Bledlow Conservation area have defined boundaries. - 5.12 The principle of development inside the defined Settlement Boundaries is accepted provided proposals can demonstrate that they accord with all other relevant policies in the development plan.
-For example, they must avoid publically accessible open land and have regard to other design principles, as defined in policies 4 to 6 below.
+At present, only Bledlow Ridge (a defined settlement in the Green Belt) and the Bledlow Conservation area have defined boundaries. - 5.12 The principle of development inside the defined Settlement Boundaries is accepted provided proposals can demonstrate that they accord with all other relevant policies in the Development Plan.
+For example, they must avoid

-- 5.13 Proposals outside the defined Settlement Boundaries are by definition regarded as lying within the 'open countryside' as each settlement has a distinct edge with extensive countryside beyond.
-They must therefore be justified in relation to policies controlling development in such sensitive locations. - 5.14 Five criteria have been applied to decide where the boundaries should be drawn.
+- publically accessible open land and have regard to other design principles, as defined in policies 4 to 6 below. - 5.13 Proposals outside the defined Settlement Boundaries are by definition regarded as lying within the 'open countryside' as each settlement has a distinct edge with extensive countryside beyond.
+They must therefore be justified in relation to policies controlling development in such sensitive locations, and in particular policies within the Green Belt and AONB where applicable.
+The sustainability appraisal of Policy 1 concluded that the level of development implied by the policy will have positive benefits, is consistent with the vision for the parish, and will help to avoid any significant incursion into the countryside and the Chilterns AONB. - 5.14 Five criteria have been applied to decide where the boundaries should be drawn.
 A description of the methodology applied to the boundary review and the boundary options considered is available in the Housing Development Task Group Report. - 5.15 The first criterion defined a minimum cluster of buildings suitable for consideration as a settlement, the remaining criteria excluded locations that are unsuited to development and considered other factors including permanence and landscape character. - 5.16 Of the six boundaries originally considered, four are recommended; the other two at Saunderton (Shootacre Lane) and Routs Green are not considered to fulfil the remaining assessment criteria.
 The following sections summarise the conclusions of the settlement boundary reviews.